BrynjulvBrynjulvsen/kafka-workshop/exercises/9_kafka_streams.md

 ### 2. Parse workshop orders
 - Kotlin scaffold: [`src/exercises/kotlin/tasks/kafkastreams/2_ParseWorkshopOrders.kt`](../src/exercises/kotlin/tasks/kafkastreams/2_ParseWorkshopOrders.kt).
-- **What to implement**: use `parseWorkshopOrder` to convert strings to `WorkshopOrder`, filter out nulls, map to readable summary strings, and log them.
+- **What to implement**: use `parseWorkshopOrder` to convert the JSON payloads into `WorkshopOrder`, filter out nulls, map to readable summary strings, and log them.
 - **Run it**: `./gradlew runKotlinClass -PmainClass=tasks.kafkastreams._2_ParseWorkshopOrdersKt`.
 - **Verify**: summaries should mirror the structure used in the Flink module (customer -> status, region, amount).